-The key to keep it interesting is to make sure you use different textures.
+The key to keeping it interesting is to make sure you use different textures.
 Don’t be afraid to blend all types of leathers, linens, cotton, velvets, and other fabrics.

-Did you notice that every one of the pictures above have a pop of black and/or wood?
+Did you notice that every one of the pictures above has a pop of black and/or wood?
 Yep, they all do!
 And it was all intentional.

 Going all-white sounds gorgeous, but there needs to be a little something that helps ground the space.
-That’s where a pop of black or wood come into play.
+That’s where a pop of black or wood comes into play.